 By Devon Murray

-On a windy afternoon in February, AUC students from the Urban Design and Landscape Architecture course, taught by Momen El-Husseiny, assistant professor in the Department of Architecture, piled out of a bus and onto the sandy grounds of Mostakbal (Future) City — one of Cairo’s up-and-coming satellite cities located in the desert about 55 kilometers east of Tahrir Square.
+On a windy afternoon in February, AUC students from the Urban Design and Landscape Architecture course, taught by Momen El-Husseiny, assistant professor in the Department of Architecture, piled out of a bus and onto the sandy grounds of Mostakbal (Future) City — one of Cairo’s up-and-coming satellite cities located in the desert about 55 kilometers east of Tahrir Square, adjacent to the New Administrative Capital.

 Humming with a mixture of excitement and confusion, the students looked around at the barren lot that would soon be home to one group’s masterplan for Egypt’s first-of-its-kind college town, Bloomfields.

-Under a partnership between AUC and real estate developer Tatweer Misr, El-Husseiny’s students have been working since the beginning of the Spring 2022 semester on proposals for a phase of Bloomfields slated to launch in 2030.
+Under a partnership between AUC and Tatweer Misr, a leading real estate developer in Egypt, El-Husseiny’s students have been working since the beginning of the Spring 2022 semester on proposals for a phase of Bloomfields slated to launch in 2030.

 “We are motivating our students to envision future modes of urban planning while having a developer who comes to the studio ready to push these ideas forward into the real world,” El-Husseiny said.
 “This is a positive atmosphere to make a change.”

-Ahmed Shalaby, CEO of Tatweer Misr, explained that the town will be home to major schools and universities, an innovation hub, coworking and co-living spaces, and retail areas.
+Ahmed Shalaby, CEO of Tatweer Misr, explained that the town will be home to international schools and universities, an innovation hub, coworking and co-living spaces, and commercial, educational and residential areas.
 “Education is at the heart of Bloomfields,” he said.
 “Through their proposals, AUC students are creatively addressing global concerns like climate change and promoting sustainable development through urban design and planning.”

 Bloomfields is seeking to break from the stale formula many developers in Egypt are following — that is, creating exclusive and isolated communities — and instead working to stimulate openness and interconnectedness against the backdrop of education and innovation.
 El-Husseiny explained that by 2050, more than 70% of the global population will be living in cities.
 While Egypt and other countries have jumped to accommodate this growing figure, he argues that there are additional factors that demand consideration when tackling this challenge.